Washington Avenue Immigration Station

 The Washington Avenue Immigration Station was an immigrant processing facility in Philadelphia, Pennsylvania, United States located at the end of Washington Avenue at Pier 53 on the Delaware River, south of modern-day Penn's Landing waterfront district.
 The building opened in 1873 and was demolished in 1915.

 History

+Prior to 1873

 In 1873, the establishment of two American steamship companies sparked a period of active U.S. immigration that would last for the next fifty years.
 The more important of the two companies, the American Line, opened Philadelphia's first immigrant station at Pier 53 at Washington Avenue.
 The station was also supported by the Pennsylvania Railroad, which sought to increase its dominance of the U.S. passenger and freight railway market.
 The lower level of the station contained ticket booths where new immigrants could purchase train tickets for Pennsylvania Railroad destinations.

+The bustling Washington Avenue waterfront was the site of Philadelphia's immigrant receiving station from the mid-1870s through 1915.
+A transportation hub, the avenue crossed with the various lines of the Pennsylvania Railroad.
+The railroad owned the Washington Avenue wharves, from which their trains transported raw materials, produce, sugar, grain, finished goods, and people—including newly arrived immigrants—to points within Philadelphia and across the country.

+Prior to the station's construction, most European immigrants arrived in New York City and took a train to Philadelphia, or came directly to Philadelphia by slow-moving sailing ship.
+In 1873, the faster, more modern steamships began docking at Washington Avenue and the Pennsylvania Railroad built the two-story immigration station to receive the rapidly increasing number of immigrants arriving from eastern and southern Europe via the new Red Star and American steamship lines.

+English and Irish and immigrants made up the bulk of Philadelphia's foreign-born population through the mid-1800s.
+They arrived on sailing ships originating mostly from the port of Liverpool, landing at Philadelphia in the warmer months when the Delaware River wasn't frozen.
+From 1799 until 1893, all ships destined for Philadelphia docked first at the Lazaretto, a quarantine hospital a few miles south of Philadelphia in Tinicum Township, Delaware County that was built in response to the devastating outbreak of yellow fever in 1793.
+At the Lazaretto ships were inspected and immigrants received medical examinations before proceeding up the Delaware to the Washington Avenue piers.